arpitjindal97/raspbian-recipes/README.md

  - [eth-to-wifi-route.sh](eth-to-wifi-route.sh)  -   Make it WiFi Router.
 (Will be available soon)

-Download them on to Raspberry.
-Please them at `/home/pi/`.
+Download anyone one of it on to Raspberry.
+Place it at `/home/pi/`.

 Open up `/home/pi/.config/lxsession/LXDE-pi/autostart` file